UPDATE: Jacobson search continues; family distraught

-Ben Jacobson’s disappearance is a mystery that has puzzled and alarmed Barron County since his father reported him missing Tuesday afternoon.
-As the search stretched past the weekend, friends, family and concerned citizens wondered: Where could the 22-year-old possibly be and will he return home safely?
+Ben Jacobson’s disappearance is a mystery that has puzzled and alarmed Barron County since his father reported him missing the afternoon of Feb.
+9. As the search stretched past the weekend, friends, family and concerned citizens wondered: Where could the 22-year-old possibly be and will he return home safely?

-Ben spent Monday night ice fishing on Silver Lake, where he lives with his father, Kevin Jacobson.
-The Cumberland man had left the house at 7:30 p.m. and, according to the Sheriff’s Department log, his father said tracks showed him and his girlfriend leaving the ice on the lake located to the northeast of Cumberland.
+Ben spent the night of Feb.
+8 ice fishing on Silver Lake, where he lives with his father, Kevin Jacobson.
+The Cumberland man had left the house at 7:30 p.m. and, according to the Sheriff’s Department log, his father said tracks showed him and a girlfriend leaving the ice on the lake located to the northeast of Cumberland.

 When Ben’s younger brother, 20-year-old UW-Eau Claire student Zachary, heard the news about the disappearance, he was shocked.
 And at first he didn’t think a whole lot about it.